-The principles for tie-breaking in various exams conducted by UPSC is explained in the linked post.
-PS: You may also browse the whole FAQ in UPSC website by clicking on the link.
+The principles for tie-breaking in various exams conducted by UPSC are explained in the linked post.
+PS: You may also browse the whole FAQ on the UPSC website by clicking on the link.

-Qn: Can you brief about the other exams conducted by UPSC apart from Civil Services Exam?
+Can you brief me about the other exams conducted by UPSC apart from the Civil Services Exam?
 What are the exam dates?

 Check our article on UPSC.

-Disclaimer: Though every effort is made from our end to keep the details upto date, due to frequent changes in syllabus or pattern, the actual data might be different.
-Candidates are always advised to cross-check the information given in this website with the official UPSC website, ie www.upsc.gov.in.
+Disclaimer: Though every effort is made from our end to keep the details up to date, due to frequent changes in syllabus or pattern, the actual data might be different.
+Candidates are always advised to cross-check the information given on this website with the official UPSC website, ie www.upsc.gov.in.